 b.
 Curriculum studies: what is important for students to understand and be able to do (Bruner, 2004; Wraga, 2002) as well as the role tech should play in 21st-century learning

 c.
 Teacher education: importance of preparing teachers to implement technology (Pellegrino, Goldman, Berthenthal, & Lawless, in this volume, p.
-52)
+52) - Multiple strategies

 Technology is often poorly integrated with other classroom activities (Gewertz, 2007).
 Rather than using technology to transform classroom pedagogies and engae students in a knowledge-based world, it if often used to merely replicate the traditional curriculum (Cuban et al., 2001) - A gap between the promise of ICT and its current reality in classrooms.
 We are neither harnessing the power of technology nor appropriately leveraging it to meet the needs of 21st-century students.